core-wg/senml-spec/draft-jennings-core-senml.md

 be set to the value of "a" indicating the scheme provided in this specification.
 Future revisions to the schema can change this schemaID to allow for backwards compatibility.
-When the data will be transported over COAP or HTTP, an EXI Cookie SHOULD NOT be used as it simply makes things larger and is redundant to information provided in the Content-Type header.
+When the data will be transported over CoAP or HTTP, an EXI Cookie SHOULD NOT be used as it simply makes things larger and is redundant to information provided in the Content-Type header.

 The following XSD Schema is generated from the RelaxNG and used for strict schema guided EXI processing.

 ~~~~
 <?xml version="1.0" encoding="UTF-8"?>